Review Complete · Results Pending

 Configure

 Run this from your project folder.
-CMake will fetch Corosio and all its dependencies automatically — nothing to install by hand.
+CMake will fetch Corosio and all its dependencies automatically, with nothing to install by hand.

 3